astronomer/airflow-guides/guides/airflow-redshift.md

 ---

 >Note: All code in this guide can be found [in this GitHub repo](https://github.com/astronomer/cs-tutorial-redshift).

+## Overview
+Amazon Redshift is a fully-managed cloud data warehouse.
+It is capable of analyzing exabytes of data and running complex analytical queries, making it the most widely used cloud data warehouse.
+Developing a dimensional data mart in Redshift requires automation and orchestration for repeated queries, data quality checks, and overall cluster operations.

+Airflow is the perfect orchestrator to pair with Redshift.
+With Airflow, you can easily orchestrate each step of your Redshift pipeline, integrate with services that clean your data, and store and publish your results using only SQL and Python code.

+In this guide, we'll review the Redshift modules available as part of the [AWS Airflow provider](https://registry.astronomer.io/providers/amazon).
+We'll also provide three example implementations using Redshift with Airflow: one for executing SQL in a Redshift Cluster, one for Pausing & Resuming a Redshift Cluster, and one for transferring data between Amazon S3 and a Redshift Cluster.

 ## Setup

 To use any Redshift operators in Airflow, you will first need to install the provider package and create a connection to your Redshift cluster.

 ### Install Required pip Dependency

 Before you can use all the Airflow components for Redshift, you will need to ensure that you have the Amazon